 - Old Style

 Examples: Adobe Jensen, Garamond, Goudy Old Style.

 Examples: Bookman, ITC Charter

 2. Sans Serif Type Styles

-Although serif typeface has feet, on the other side, sans-serif (where sans serif means “without serifs”) loses the adornments and feet that the serif has.
-This stirs the feelings from the viewer about cleanliness, modernization, objectivity, and peace.
+Although the serif typeface has feet, on the other side, sans-serif (where sans serif means “without serifs”) loses the adornments and feet that the serif has.
+This stirs feelings in the viewer about cleanliness, modernization, objectivity, and peace.
 However, different weights of this typeface can display various ambiances.